Privacy Policy

 Regulatory Bodies and Law Enforcement: Where required by law or to comply with a court order.

-5. Cross-Border Data Transfers
+6. Storage and Cross-Border Data Transfers

-We take reasonable steps to ensure that any overseas recipient of your personal information is subject to privacy obligations that are substantially similar to those in the Privacy Act 2020.
+We take reasonable steps to ensure that any overseas recipient of personal information is subject to privacy obligations that are substantially similar to those in the Privacy Act 2020.

-Implementing physical, electronic, and procedural safeguards.
+- Implementing physical, electronic, and procedural safeguards.

-Using secure servers and encryption where appropriate.
+- Using secure servers and encryption where appropriate.

-Restricting access to personal information to authorised personnel only.
+- Restricting access to personal information to authorised personnel only.

 We retain personal information only for as long as it is necessary to fulfil the purposes for which it was collected, including for the purposes of satisfying any legal, accounting, or regulatory requirements.
-When your personal information is no longer required, we will take reasonable steps to securely destroy it or permanently de-identify it.
+When personal information is no longer required, we take reasonable steps to securely destroy it or permanently de-identify it.

 While we take reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.

-7. Your Rights
+8. Your Rights

-In respect of a request for correction, if we think the correction is reasonable and we are reasonably able to change the personal information, we will make the correction.
+In respect of a request for correction, if we consider the correction is reasonable and we are reasonably able to make the change, we will do so.
+If we do not make the correction, we will take reasonable steps to note on the personal information that a correction was requested.

-8. Complaints
+9. Complaints

 If you have a concern about how we have handled your personal information, please contact us in the first instance.
+We will investigate and endeavour to resolve the matter promptly.

 If you are not satisfied with our response, you have the right to make a complaint to the Office of the Privacy Commissioner in New Zealand.

-9. Changes to this Privacy Policy
+10. Changes to this Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify you of any significant changes by posting the updated policy on our website, and we encourage you to review this policy periodically.

-10. Contact Us
+11. Contact Us

 If you have any questions about this Privacy Policy or our privacy practices, please contact us using the contact form on this website.